keygenqt/flutter-aWords/README.md

 4. The ability to create your own list with the words.
 5. Sharing your lists with others both privately and publicly.
 6. Modes: pictures, native-words, words to learn, by description.
-7. The user's progress through the lists can be share by users.
+7. The user's progress can be share to users.
 8. Children's mode - cute text etc ))

 ### License